alexmunk/splunkstorm/README.md

 ## Getting Started

 In oder for the examples to work, you'll need a Splunk Storm account.
-If you don't aready have one, you can get one from http://www.splunkstorm.com
+If you don't already have one, you can get one from http://www.splunkstorm.com

+Once you clone the repository, don't forget to do an npm install to install required modules!!

 ## Overview